 When you call a funeral home after hours, a transport team is typically dispatched immediately.
 In most urban and suburban areas, you can expect a team to arrive within 60 to 90 minutes.
 They will transport your loved one to a climate-controlled facility where they will remain until further arrangements are made.

 If the death occurs at a hospital or nursing home, the facility will usually initiate the call to your chosen funeral director.
 However, for a home death, the family must make this call after the death has been officially pronounced by a medical professional or hospice nurse.
-For those navigating sudden loss, our guide on Emergency Funeral Planning (Options and Timeline) provides a step-by-step checklist for these critical first hours.
+In a sudden loss, the priorities for those first hours are simple: confirm the death with the proper authority, then contact a funeral home to arrange transport.

 Cost Comparisons: Traditional vs. Evening Services